Quick Guide to Maldives

 Best for: exploring

 Best for: surfing

 Best for: postcard-perfect beaches

-The combination of stunning beaches, beautiful clear waters and proliferation of secluded spots, means the Maldives are seen as one of the most romantic places on earth.
-This has made them one of the most sought-after honeymoon destinations, with all manner of companies lining up to offer tailor-made luxury trips.
+The combination of stunning beaches, beautiful clear waters and proliferation of secluded spots, means the Maldives is seen as one of the most romantic places on earth.
+This has made it one of the most sought-after honeymoon destinations, with all manner of companies lining up to offer tailor-made luxury trips.

 Because a holiday to the Maldives is something truly special, particularly when it takes you from the cold and dark winter in the UK, we're always on the lookout for cheap deals, and great value resorts.
 And you can rest assured we'll feature them in our Real Deals newsletter when we do.
 Can't wait?
 Use our holiday search form above to find the best value package holidays from hundreds of travel agents for your travel dates.

 Honeymoons, Diving, Blissful beaches

 If sea levels keep rising these idyllic islands could be lost beneath the waves within 100 years.
 Make sure you don't miss them.

 Other Nearby Destinations

 Top 5 Things To Do Beyond the Beach